-- ➤ The Transmission System requires adequate and timely investments and also efficient and coordinated action to develop a robust and integrated power system for the country. - ➤ Keeping in view the massive increase planned in generation and also for development of power market, there is need for adequately augmenting transmission capacity.
-While planning new generation capacities, requirement of associated transmission capacity would need to be worked out simultaneously in order to avoid mismatch between generation capacity and transmission facilities. - The policy emphasizes the following to meet the above objective: - To facilitate orderly growth and development of the power sector and also for secured and reliable operation of the grid, adequate margins in transmission system should be created.
+- ➤ The Transmission System requires adequate and timely investments and also efficient and coordinated action to develop a robust and integrated power system for the country - ➤ Keeping in view the massive increase planned in generation and also for development of power market, there is need for adequately augmenting transmission capacity - ➤ While planning new generation capacities, requirement of associated transmission capacity would need to be worked out simultaneously in order to avoid mismatch between generation capacity and transmission facilities - > The policy emphasizes the following to meet the above objective: - To facilitate orderly growth and development of the power sector and also for secured and reliable operation of the grid, adequate margins in transmission system should be created.
 The transmission capacity would be planned and built to cater to both the redundancy levels and margins keeping in view international standards and practices.
 It is estimated that reliability and operation margins would be generally of the order of 25-30% of the transmission capacities required for meeting the firm transmission needs of the long-term commitments.
 This level of redundancy will generally provide sufficient margins for trading needs.
-Further it should be ensured that the present network deficiencies do not result in unreasonable transmission loss compensation requirements. - Making available electricity to all households in next five years, supply of reliable and quality power of specified standards in an efficient manner and at reasonable rates, increasing the per capita availability of electricity to over 1000 units by 2012 and minimum lifeline consumption of 1 unit/household/day as a feel-good by the year 2012.
+Further it should be ensured that the present network deficiencies do not result in unreasonable transmission loss compensation requirements. - Making available electricity to all households in next five years, supply of reliable and quality power of specified standards in an efficient manner and at reasonable rates, increasing the per capita availability of electricity

 - For the above purpose, the Govt. of India has launched a massive rural electrification programme under the Rajiv Gandhi Grameen Vidyutikaran Yojana (RGGVY) in which unelectrified 17895 villages and 40706 habitations in Orissa covering 32.30 lakh BPL and 16.30 lakh APL families have been targeted to be supplied with electricity by the end of 2009.
 Besides, the Govt. of Orissa has launched Biju Grama Jyoti Yojana (BGJY) to electrify about 4100 habitations having population below 100.
 Implementation of the two schemes have already been started in the state of Orissa.
 The load growth due to these two schemes will be around 900 MW.
-This requires for immediate planning for development of a robust and integrated intra-state transmission system with adequate and timely investments to cater to the huge demand created under the above two schemes. - The NEP emphasizes to ensure that underutilized generation capacity is facilitated to generate electricity for its transmission from surplus regions to deficit regions.
+This requires immediate planning for development of a robust and integrated intra-state transmission system with adequate and timely investments to cater to the huge demand created under the above two schemes. - The NEP emphasizes to ensure that under-utilised generation capacity is facilitated to generate electricity for its transmission from surplus regions to deficit regions.
 With the proposed thirteen IPPs as well as existing and upcoming CGPs, Orissa is likely to sustain its status of a power surplus state in coming years.
-In the open access and trading regime, for evacuation of the surplus power to deficit region, intra-state network expansion should be planned and implemented in tandem with the regional requirement keeping in view the anticipated transmission needs that would be incident on the system.
+In the open access and trading regime, for evacuation of the surplus power to deficit region, intra-State network expansion should be planned and implemented in tandem with the regional requirement keeping in view the anticipated transmission needs that would be incident on the system.
 The CTU and STU need to act towards achievement of the shared objective of eliminating transmission constraints in a cost effective manner.